 Even though a landlord might have good legal cause to evict a tenant, the tenant might still decide to fight the eviction.
 The tenant could have a good legal defense against the eviction, such as the landlord discriminating against the tenant or the landlord failing to maintain the rental unit premises.
 By fighting the eviction, the costs of the lawsuit could increase and the tenant could remain living in the rental unit for a longer period of time.
 Tenant Defenses to Evictions in New Mexico has more information.

 A landlord must never try to force a tenant to move out of a rental unit.
 The only way the tenant can be removed from the rental unit is if the landlord wins an eviction lawsuit against the tenant.
 Even then, the only person authorized to remove the tenant is a law enforcement officer with a valid court order.
-New Mexico law has made it illegal for the landlord to try to remove the tenant in any other way, and the tenant can sue the landlord for trying.Illegal Eviction Procedures in New Mexico has more information on this topic.
+New Mexico law has made it illegal for the landlord to try to remove the tenant in any other way, and the tenant can sue the landlord for an illegal eviction.

 After the tenant has been evicted, the landlord might find that the tenant has left behind personal property.
 The landlord must hold on to the property for at least three days after the eviction has occurred, allowing the tenant time to claim the property.
-If the tenant does not claim the property by the end of three days, then the landlord can dispose of the property, through sale or otherwise (see N.M.
+If the tenant does not claim the property by the end of three days, then the landlord can dispose of the property, through sale or otherwise.
+(N.M.
 Stat.
-Ann. § 47-8-34.1(C)).
+Ann. § 47-8-34.1(C) (2021).)